Quinton Lucas

-Early life
+Early life and education

 Lucas was born in Kansas City, Missouri to Quintanella Lucas, a single mother.

 At about age three, his family moved to Hutchinson, Kansas, where he began grade school.
 Since grade school, he followed politics and current events.
 His role models included prominent female leaders.
 At age eight, they returned to Kansas City, which "seemed like the biggest place in the world" at the peak of desegregation litigation amid the decline of KCPS.
 He grew up in Kansas City's low-income East Side, as the youngest of three children, and his family experienced occasional homelessness.
 While he was in third grade, his family "snuck in" to his great aunt's nursing home to live there, and Lucas was a mutual delight with the lonely residents.
 They lived in hotels, and he did homework in the bathroom while his family slept.
 Due to Kansas City's problem with celebratory gunfire, he said, "there were two nights a year where I would end up sleeping on the floor at my mother's insistence as the fourth of July and on New Year's Eve.
 Let's try to make a difference for children in Kansas City so they don't have to have that same worry."

 By age 10, several relocations had not ruined his focus on schoolwork, so he was nicknamed "the professor".
 His sister recalled that before school age, he made paper models of city infrastructure, and during his adolescence, he "always acted with a uniquely mature and intelligent demeanor for his age".
 He saved his money to occasionally buy the family groceries, and coaxed his mother to become a voter.
 She recalled him as a fair-minded child with concern for all social classes, because "no matter where you're from, you've got problems".
 In adulthood, he recalled, "I had my challenges as a little kid, but for the most part, I had had this gilded life of good schools, things I wanted to do, positive reinforcement."
 During his second inauguration speech, he credited his mother's influence and activism.